triSYCL/sycl/sycl/doc/GettingStartedAlveo.md

 FPGA to execute some kernels in some reconfigurable area.

-To develop some kernels for your FPGA board and to run some simulations, you need a development shell that will content some internal description specific to the FPGA and its deployment shell so that the tools can generate the right bitstream for the kernels or the simulation details.
+To develop some kernels for your FPGA board and to run some simulations, you need a development shell that will contain some internal description specific to the FPGA and its deployment shell so that the tools can generate the right bitstream for the kernels or the simulation details.